The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note outlines the capital gains tax rules for partners.
-More complex issues are covered in the Capital gains of a partnership guidance note (subscription sensitive).
-For a discussion of the income tax on partnership profits, rather than gains, see the Partnership profit allocation guidance note.
+More complex issues are covered in the Capital gains of a partnership guidance note.
+For a discussion of the income tax on partnership profits, rather than gains, see the Allocation of partnership income guidance note.

 This guidance note assumes a general knowledge of capital gains tax (CGT).
 For detailed guidance on CGT for individuals see the Introduction to capital gains tax guidance note and the other notes in this sub-topic.

 The taxation of gains where the partnership includes a corporate partner is not covered in the Personal Tax module; neither is the capital gains tax position of partnerships with a foreign partner, or of partnerships controlled abroad.
-For these, see Simon's Taxes C3.230, C3.223, B7.203 and B7.302 (subscription sensitive).
+For these, see Simon's Taxes C3.230, C3.223, B7.203 and B7.302.

 The first step is to establish whether the chargeable asset is a partnership asset.